randy408/libspng/docs/context.rst

     Set chunk size and chunk cache limits.

-.. note:: This may only be used for limiting memory usage, it does not prevent the storage of most standard chunks which do not require additional memory.
+.. note:: This can only be used for limiting memory usage, most standard chunks do not require additional memory and are stored regardless of these limits.

-.. warning:: Unreleased function, do not use.

 .. c:function:: int spng_get_chunk_limits(spng_ctx *ctx, size_t *chunk_size, size_t *cache_limit)

     Get chunk size and chunk cache limits.

-.. warning:: Unreleased function, do not use.